 Table 9 provides information on household types in Lomita in 2010 and 2019.
 From 2010 to 2019, total households in Lomita grew approximately 3.5 percent.
 Family Households make up the largest share of household types, at 62.5 percent of all households, although the percentage of Family Households decreased slightly from 2010.
 The largest increase in household type is shown at approximately 25.7 percent of Family Households where the householder is female and there is no spouse present.
-An increase in the proportion of female heads of households is often cited within public health reviews as a global trend.
-Often female heads of households become more socioeconomically vulnerable and are statistically more likely to be unhealthy due to carrying both the burden of working and caring for the family, including childcare and housework.
+An increase in the proportion of female heads of households become more socioeconomically vulnerable and are statistically more likely to be unhealthy due to carrying both the burden of working and caring for the family, including childcare and housework.
 Affordable housing options can help alleviate income-related burdens on female heads of households.
 Additionally, Nonfamily Households experienced an approximately 12.5 percent increase, which includes an increase in households with roommates and shared living situations.